ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ![Figure 00](../images/sar_distortions.png "Diagrams illustrating the drivers of terrain distortion in SAR imagery.")

-*Figure 00: Diagrams illustrating the drivers of terrain distortion in SAR imagery.*
+*Figure 00: Diagrams illustrating the drivers of terrain distortion in SAR imagery*

 In the case of **foreshortening**, the backscatter from the front side of the mountain is compressed, with returns from a large area arriving back to the sensor at about the same time.
 This results in the front slope being displayed as a narrow, bright band.